johnrandazzo/surv_nflrb/surv_nflrb.md

     nflrb\_data.csv and that is the name we use in the Python part.
 Yay!
     We are ready to plug this baby into Python.

-Run height\_weight.py, making sure that you have all libraries mentioned above installed in your Python environment.
+Run the code in RB.ipynb, making sure that you have all libraries mentioned above installed in your Python environment.
 This will take a while... in the mean time, why not go outside?

 Methodology- Analyis
 ====================